 Prior to April 20, 2023, for security reasons and to facilitate efficient business travel, the Company and Mr. Krohn had entered into an arrangement under which Mr. Krohn personally purchased an aircraft that he was able to use, and be reimbursed by the Company for, for both business and personal travel (the "Legacy Aircraft Policy").
 In addition, the aircraft personally owned by Mr. Krohn could have been chartered by the Company under the Legacy Aircraft Policy.
-Under the Legacy Aircraft Policy, Mr. Krohn had received a gross-up cash payment for any taxes on imputed income associated with such aircraft usage and used by Mr. Krohn for any purpose.
-Effective January 1, 2021, Mr. Krohn no longer receives such tax gross-up payments.
-In 2023, Mr. Krohn's aircraft was used by the Company or Mr. Krohn for 5 flight hours under the Legacy Aircraft Policy.
-In connection with the Company's compensation changes in 2023, the Legacy Aircraft Policy was terminated as of April 20, 2023, and the Company adopted the Aircraft Policy, certain costs of executive officers' personal travel on the Company's corporate aircraft (including the personal travel of family and guests) are either paid directly by the executive officer on at least an annual basis or, in certain cases, the executive officer is required to reimburse the Company for personal use, in each case, in accordance with the Aircraft Policy.
-Direct payments are due to the air carrier's terms.
-Please see "Compensation Discussion and Analysis- Compensation Changes in 2023" for additional information.
+In connection with the Company's compensation changes, the Legacy Aircraft Policy was terminated as of April 20, 2023, and the Company adopted the Aircraft Policy, certain costs of executive officers' personal travel on the Company's corporate aircraft (including the personal travel of family and guests) are either paid directly by the executive officer on at least an annual basis or, in certain cases, reimbursed to the Company, in each case, in accordance with the Aircraft Policy.
+Direct payments are due to the air carrier in accordance with the air carrier's terms.
+Please see "Compensation Discussion and Analysis-Compensation Changes" for additional information.